WithdrawalBursar's Office Refund Policy

 All students who are concurrently enrolled in both the regular 15-week session and late-starting sessions will be treated as regular session students for the purposes of this policy.
 If the student drops a late-starting course prior to the beginning of the course, refund for the course will be provided in accordance with the university's registration policy.

 THIS POLICY DOES NOT APPLY IF YOUR PROGRAM OF STUDY IS STRUCTURED FOR SESSIONS SHORTER THAN THE NORMAL ACADEMIC 15 WEEKS SESSIONS.
-Please contact The Office of Web-Based Programs for details at 724-938-5958 or the Bursar's Office 724 938-4431.
+Please contact Global Online for details at 724-938-5958 or the Bursar's Office 724 938-4431.

 Students who reduce their credit hour load after the end of drop period shall not be eligible for a refund of tuition charges.